nitzanav/active-admin/README.md

     * Support Role - can read
     * Limit change permissions to specific fields see below

-5. create debug log - every update query to mongo should be sent by email from local mail server - by the format :
+5. Create debug log - every update query to mongo should be sent by email from local mail server - by the format :

 ```